 - MOTHER OF VINEGAR: The ‘Mother’ consists of strands of proteins, enzymes, and friendly bacteria that give the product its murky appearance.
 The...

-Apple cider vinegar is nearly the best natural fruit fly trap known to humans.
-It kills gnats and flies in an instant and without much effort on your part.
 All you have to do is grab a bowl, fill it with half a cup of warm water, then add two tablespoons of apple cider.
-Then, add five drops of any dish soap you have, along with a tablespoon of sugar.
+Then, add a few drops of any liquid dish soap you have, along with one tablespoon of sugar.

-You can leave the sugary mixture out in the air, and it’ll attract the gnats.
+You can leave the sugary mixture out in the air, and it’ll attract the fungus gnats.
 Or, you can cover the bowl with plastic wrap and poke holes through it.
-That way, your trap will attract the gnats, only to find themselves dropping through the holes with no way out.
+That way, your trap will attract the fungus gnats and rid of them.

 You put a candle in a candlestick, light it, and put the stick in a bowl of water.
 Then, you turn off the lights in the room where it’s placed.
 The gnats will get attracted to the flame, and they’ll either fall into the water or burn.
 So, you’ll get rid of them either way.